masastack/MASA.Framework/src/Storage/Masa.Contrib.Storage.ObjectStorage.Aliyun/README.md

 });
 ````

-> The difference from usage 2 is that the configuration can take effect without restarting the project after the configuration update
+> The difference from usage 2 is to defer getting the configuration